thegreenwebfoundation/carbon-txt-validator/docs/plugins.md

 ```

-The validator is extendable though, so lets activate a plugin, and see what is now returned when we make the same request.
+The validator is extendable though, so let's activate a plugin, and see what is now returned when we make the same request.

 With the new plugin activated, we can now *hook into* the lifecycle of serving the API request with our plugin.
-There is a specific hook, detailed out in our [hooks list](./plugin_hooks.md), `process_document`, that is fired whenever a link to a document.
+There is a specific hook, detailed out in our [hooks list](#plugin-hooks-used-by-the-carbontxt-validator), `process_document`, that is fired whenever a link to a document.

 Our new plugin uses this hook to read the linked CSRD report, and add the results of parsing it to the output.